Powder metallurgy

 Powder metallurgy (PM) is a term covering a wide range of ways in which materials or components are made from metal powders.
-PM processes can reduce or eliminate the need for subtractive processes in manufacturing, lowering material losses and reducing the cost of the final product.
+PM processes are sometimes used to reduce or eliminate the need for subtractive processes in manufacturing, lowering material losses and reducing the cost of the final product.
+This occurs especially often with small metal parts, like gears for small machines.
+Some porous products, allowing liquid or gas to permeate them, are produced in this way.
+They are also used when melting a material is impractical, due to it having a high melting point, or an alloy of two mutually insoluble materials, such as a mixture of copper and graphite.

-Powder metallurgy is also used to make unique materials impossible to get from melting or forming in other ways.
-A very important product of this type is tungsten carbide (WC).
-WC is used to cut and form other metals and is made from WC particles bonded with cobalt.
-It is very widely used in industry for tools of many types and globally ~50,000 tonnes/year (t/y) is made by PM.
+In this way, powder metallurgy can be used to make unique materials impossible to get from melting or forming in other ways.
+A very important product of this type is tungsten carbide.
+Tungsten carbide is used to cut and form other metals and is made from tungsten carbide particles bonded with cobalt.
+Tungsten carbide is the largest and most important use of tungsten, consuming about 50% of the world supply.
 Other products include sintered filters, porous oil-impregnated bearings, electrical contacts and diamond tools.

+Powder metallurgy techniques usually consist of the compression of a powder, and heating (sintering) it at a temperature below the melting point of the metal, to bind the particles together.
+Powder for the processes can be produced in a number of ways, including reducing metal compounds, electrolyzing metal-containing solutions, and mechanical crushing, as well as more complicated methods, including a variety of ways to fragment liquid metal into droplets, and condensation from metal vapor.
+Compaction is usually done with a die press, but can also be done with explosive shocks or placing a flexible container in a high-pressure gas or liquid.
+Sintering is usually done in a dedicated furnace, but can also be done in tandem with compression (hot isostatic compression), or with the use of electric currents.

-Since the advent of industrial production–scale metal powder–based additive manufacturing (AM) in the 2010s, selective laser sintering and other metal AM processes are a new category of commercially important powder metallurgy applications.
+Since the advent of industrial production-scale metal powder-based additive manufacturing in the 2010s, selective laser sintering and other metal additive manufacturing processes are a new category of commercially important powder metallurgy applications.